TUDelft-books/CSBB-textbook/book/Quarter2/Week2_10.md

 Scheduled components this week are:

-- Presentation Practice with peers and peer feedback
+- Presentation practice with peers and peer feedback

-- Oral exam
+- Oral Exam - <a href=#sample-oral-exam-questions> Sample Questions </a>

-- Final presentations
+- Final Presentations

 - Final reflection of the whole minor

-## Group activity of the week
+## Group Activity of the Week
 This week will be mostly focused on final presentations and feedback.

-## Sample exam questions
+## Sample Oral Exam Questions

 -   What are you proud of in collaborating with team mates?